koustubh1012/KISS-ICP-Odometry-on-KITTI-dataset/README.md

-# KISS-ICP Odometry on KITTI dataset
+# LiDAR Odometry with KITTI using KISS-ICP

 ![animation](outputs/animation.gif)